Mandalay: Air

 Mandalay International Airport (MDL) was one of the largest and most modern airports in Myanmar until the modernization of Yangon International Airport in 2008.
 Built at a cost of US$150 million in 2000, it is highly underused; it serves mostly domestic flights with the exception of those to Kunming and to/from Bangkok and Chiang Mai, with daily flights on Air Asia and Bangkok Airways.
 The airport has come to represent the military regime's propensity for bad planning and penchant for white elephant projects.
 Myanmar's recent opening stance on tourism means the airport is now receiving a growing number of visitors from Bangkok and Chiang Mai.

 The airport is far from the city, 45 km on a modern highway.
 Before the construction of this airport, Mandalay Chanmyathazi Airport was the main airport of the city.
 The airport serves some flights to Myanmar towns.

 River

 The Ayeyarwady River remains an important arterial route for transporting goods such as farm produce including rice, beans and pulses, cooking oil, pottery, bamboo and teak.

 Rail

-Mandalay Central Railway Station is the terminus of Myanmar Railways's main rail line from Yangon and the starting point of branch lines to Pyin U Lwin (Maymyo), Lashio, Monywa, Pakokku, Kalay, Gangaw, and to the north, Shwebo, Kawlin, Naba, Kanbalu, Mohnyin, Hopin, Mogaung and Myitkyina.
+Mandalay Central Railway Station is the terminus of Myanmar Railways's metre gauge main rail line from Yangon (Yangon–Mandalay Railway) and the starting point of branch lines to Pyin U Lwin (Maymyo), Lashio (Mandalay–Lashio Railway), Monywa, Pakokku, Kalay, Gangaw, and to the north, Shwebo, Kawlin, Naba, Kanbalu, Mohnyin, Hopin, Mogaung and Myitkyina (Mandalay–Myitkyina Railway).

+Mandalay has a station on the standard gauge in Kunming, China – Kyaukphyu port railway.

 Mandalay does not have an intra-city metro rail system.
-The former Trams in Mandalay has been decommissioned.
+The former Trams in Mandalay have been decommissioned.

 Roads

-Mandalay literally is at the center of Burma's road network.
+Mandalay is at the very center of Burma's road network.
 The highway network includes roads towards: